A topic from the subject of Inorganic Chemistry in Chemistry.

 Applications

-Block elements find applications in:
+Block elements find widespread applications in various fields:

 Experiment: Reactivity of Group 2 Metals with Water